codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don't eggs tell jokes?
-They'd crack each other up
+Coffee has a tough time at my house, every morning it gets mugged.

 ## Daily Trivia

-Which of these programming languages is a low-level language?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Python
+ 1. .gif
- 2. Assembly
+ 2. .jpeg
- 3. C#
+ 3. .svg
- 4. Pascal
+ 4. .png

 <details>
   <summary>Answer</summary>
-  Assembly
+  .svg
 </details>